sangupta/lire-svn-clone/README.txt

 on Google Code (http://code.google.com/p/lire).
 Hopefully, these will make into the original repo some day.

+With github commit: 799b2a09f6846f711bde3bd0108e0e5b65f28cca

  * Mavenization of the project
  * Removed all warnings of resource leaks
-* Implemented type-safety by using generics than raw types.
+ * Implemented type-safety by using generics than raw types
+ * Upgraded Lucene code to not use deprecated methods

 - Sandeep Gupta (twitter.com/sangupta)